Sandwiches: the best in Florence and where to eat them

 Here is our selection of sandwiches in Florence that are worth the bite

 It's easy to say panino.
-If for some people the term means two slices of bread with cold cuts, in Tuscany it opens up a universe of true walking delicacies, made with ingredients truly at 0 km, rich in a culinary tradition that is the envy of the world.
+For some people the term only means two slices of bread with cold cuts in-between, in Tuscany however it defines an unrelenting variety of ready-to-eat delicacies, made from truly locally sourced ingredients and a rich culinary tradition that the entire world envies.

-It is the favorite solution for the lunch break (but also snack, breakfast, aperitif) of Florentines and tourists.
-In the city there is no shortage of bakeries where you can taste the best schiacciate con l'affettato, trippai where you can taste the best sandwich with lampredotto (we have also unveiled to you a tour among the stalls of the best in town) and finally small stores and top places for an unforgettable sandwich.
-Here are the best:
+It is the top lunch break option (but also for asnack, breakfast, happy hour…) of Florentines and tourists alike.
+In the city there is no shortage of bakeries where you can taste the best schiacciate con l'affettato, trippai where you can taste the best sandwich with lampredotto (we have also prepared for you a tour among the stalls of the best in town) and even small stores and the best of stops for an unforgettable sandwich.
+Here are the best of them:

 Via dei Neri, 65,74,76,78